moatom/moatom.github.io/index.md

 - Sub Languages: Kotlin, C++, JavaScript/React, Lua, Java, Rust
 - Git, Docker, Makefile, Jenkins, GitHub Actions

-[^1]: Please note that GPAs tend to be graded strictly in Japanese universities, and are not considerd the best factor especially by Japanese companies.
+[^1]: Please note that GPAs tend to be graded strictly in Japan.
 As a side note, I was exempted from the written exam when I entered the graduate school.
-(FIXME: This is not the final record although it should be close to it.)
 [^2]: The same as 1.